Why Basin

 Saving oracle data on a decentralized network is expensive.
 The only reason to save DEX data in a network-native oracle is so that it can be queried permissionlessly by other network-native protocols.
 Current DEX architectures mandate using a particular oracle, independent of whether the data saved about the liquidity is being used by other network-native protocols.
 Because the cost to saving oracle data is passed on to users of the protocol, this policy imposes an often unnecessary cost on all users of the DEX.

-In a post-Merge environment, the risk of oracle manipulation due to multi-block MEV attacks has risen dramatically.
+In a post-Merge environment, the risk of oracle manipulation due to inter-block MEV attacks has risen dramatically.
 This has made using existing network-native oracle solutions risky and impractical for protocols that require manipulation resistant oracles.
-Upgrading the oracles in existing DEXs to be multi-block MEV resistant is impossible due to the lack of composability between exchange functions and oracles.
+Upgrading the oracles in existing DEXs to be inter-block MEV resistant is impossible due to the lack of composability between exchange functions and oracles.
 As a result, protocols are forced to use non-network-native oracle solutions (i.e., Chainlink) which require additional trust assumptions beyond the integrity of the network itself while users of DEXs are still paying to update useless oracles.

 Basin is an open source permissionless DEX architecture that allows for the composition of arbitrary exchange functions, network-native oracles and exchange implementations into a single liquidity pool known as a Well.
 A registry of pool implementations allows for users to verify the accuracy of a pool's use of its exchange function, oracles and exchange implementation.
 Anyone can deploy new exchange functions, network-native oracles, exchange implementations and registries.
 Similarly, anyone can deploy a new pool through an existing registry with an exchange function, any (or no) network-native oracles and an exchange implementation included in the registry.
 In practice, Basin lowers the friction for market makers to deploy liquidity with custom orders and allow their liquidity to be used by other network-native protocols without additional trust assumptions.